shoggoth/Crossfire/README.md

 ### Further experiments with the Godot game engine

 ### TODO
+- Implement hiding and Lurking in the enemies
 - Bullets can't pass tiles
 - Spawner handles destruction of enemies
 - Game, world and level loading with persistent player and UI